the-turing-way/the-turing-way/Chapter_Version_Control.md

 ## Github

 *I think this section should go over how to do this in the browser/gui nitty-gritty.
 Again, the explanation of what branches are etc should all be done before.*

+## What to learn next?

+## Recommended reading

+## Other useful links

+### Materials used in this chapter

+[This](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Controls) **Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License**
+[This](https://link.springer.com/article/10.1186/1751-0473-8-7). **Creative Commons Attribution License (http://creativecommons.org/licenses/by/2.0)** *Other useful stuff in this paper, could use their into as part of the book's intro*